jrandiny/yoga-slim7-ubuntu/readme.md

 **7. Set grub to use the override**

-**Note: There's a bug in older version of grub shipped with Ubuntu, make sure you upgrade your system before performing this step**
+**Note: There's a [problem](grub-fix.md) in older version of grub shipped with Ubuntu, make sure you upgrade your system before performing this step**

 Open `etc/default/grub` and add `acpi_s3_override` to `GRUB_EARLY_INITRD_LINUX_CUSTOM` then run `update-grub`